davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 runs simpleOneVarTrainTest() on each predictor vs. month
 * OpenMeteoEDA_202306_v001 plots lift of each predictor vs. month
 * OpenMeteoEDA_202306_v001 runs simpleOneVarTrainTest() on each predictor vs. hour
+* OpenMeteoEDA_202306_v001 plots lift of each predictor vs. hour